testgram/docs.testgram.ai/docs/getting-started/install.md

 ```

 ## Installing
-The CLI is the primary interface to Testgram where you will run simulations, view discoveries & errors, and get helpful debugging/playback information.
+The CLI is the primary interface for Testgram where you will run simulations, view discoveries & errors, and get helpful debugging/playback information.
 Use npm or Yarn to install the Testgram CLI on your computer.
 ### Install Testgram via `npm`
 ```shell